 Speak with a New York City Overtime and Wage Hour Lawyer Today

 Remember, in any type of civil lawsuit, the plaintiff is responsible for proving his or her case.
-This is why it is important to engage an experienced New York employment law attorney early in the process to assist you in building the strongest case possible.
-Contact the Law Offices of White, Nisar & Hilferty, LLP, if you need help with a discrimination or overtime and wage hour case today.
+This is why it is important to engage an experienced New York employment attorney early in the process to assist you in building the strongest case possible.
+Contact the Law Offices of Nisar Law Group, P.C., if you need help with a discrimination or overtime and wage hour case today.